 Co-dependency is characterized by sacrificing your personal needs in order to try to meet the needs of others.
 You go to excessive lengths to do things for others, hoping that your actions will gain their approval and acceptance.
 What matters most is to feel loved by your loved ones.
 Your deepest fear is to feel abandonment.
-You feel worthless and helpless inside and believes that rejection is inevitable.
-So you desperately cling to destructive relationships, even though you know that it is harmful to you.
+You feel worthless and helpless inside and believe that rejection is inevitable.
+You desperately cling to destructive relationships, even though you know that they are harmful to you.

 After allowing others to make your life decisions, you lack the ability to trust your own judgement about everyday life decisions.
-Others automatically make decisions for yourself without your consultation.
-Or you keep others for advice and opinions before making one.
+Others automatically make decisions for you without your consultation, or you are overly faithful in the advice and opinions of others over your own.

 Do you find yourself…

 Seeking professional help early can help to reduce the harmful consequences of co-dependency.

 Screening - The aim of the initial session is to identify the presence of co-dependency, as well as any negative effects that have been brought about by the addiction.
 Any other existing mental health conditions are screened for in order to provide a deeper understanding of the client.

 Assessment - This is a comprehensive understanding of the severity and depth of the co-dependency problem in the context of the client's life.
 The individual's strengths, weaknesses, problems and needs are taken into account in order to determine an effective solution.
 Potential risks are also discussed to integrate into the treatment planning.
 A discussion of a suitable treatment plan will proceed after the assessment.

 Treatment Planning + Counselling - The treatment plan is tailored to the client's needs.
 Immediate and long-term goals are established.
 A discussion of WE CARE's holistic services is included in the treatment planning.
 Brief therapy is provided to clients with mild to moderate co-dependency problems.
 An intensive and long-term recovery approach is more appropriate for chronic co-dependency.